ross-mckinney/drosophila-courtship/README.md

 ## Video Requirements

 The GUI is optimized to work with videos that are 640x480 pixels (width x height).

 All videos should also be in .fmf format (FlyMovieFormat).
-You can run
+To convert from .mp4/.avi/.mov/etc to .fmf format, consider using the `ffmpeg2fmf` video conversion tool available from [here](http://code.astraw.com/projects/motmot/fly-movie-format.html).